koalatee/JamfProPrinterTool/README.md

 JamfProPrinterTool
 ======

-An App that allows Site Admins to manage printers "assigned" to their Site(s) in Jamf Pro.
+An App that allows techs to manage printers assigned to "buildings" (categories) in Jamf Pro.
+Ain't nobody got time for that.

+Forked from [MLBZ521/JamfProPrinterTool](https://github.com/MLBZ521/JamfProPrinterTool) as I needed it for buildings, not sites.

 <center><img src="https://github.com/mlbz521/JamfProPrinterTool/blob/master/Jamf Pro Printer Tool.png" /></center>

 ## About

-This application utilizes Python and the Qt for Python Library to create a GUI that allows Site Admins to provide full life-cycle management of their printers without needing assistance from Full Jamf Pro Admins.
-They are able to Create, Update, and Delete printers within Site(s) they have permissions too.
+This application utilizes Python and the Qt for Python Library to create a GUI that allows techs to provide full life-cycle management of their printers without needing assistance from Full Jamf Pro Admins.
+They are able to Create, Update, and Delete printers for any categories.
 In addition, they can review the printer configurations, both local and how they are currently configured in Jamf Pro.

-Obviously this functionality is not built into Jamf Pro, so to "assign" printers to Sites, I am "tagging" printers to the Site that they "belong" too.
-To accomplish this, I am nesting a JSON object within the Notes field.
-It's slightly hacky, but it works!
+Obviously this functionality is not built into Jamf Pro, so to "assign" printers to a building, I have a category for each building and printer policies are assigned to buildings.
+Helpful for our 200+ printers.

-So, for existing printers, Site Admins would need to request printers to be assigned to the Sites that they should be assigned too.

 ## Details

+From MLBZ521:

 I took this approach so that I could pass an authorized set of credentials that would be able to utilize the Jamf Pro Classic API to be able manage Printers within Jamf Pro.